aherstek/a3web/group.md

 #Specific
 - Altering and expanding Tali's personal website into a professional and detailed GIS consulting webpage
 - Incorporating skills learned through GEOM101 (ex.
 JavaScript)
-- My deliverables: 'People' and 'Project' pages, as well as adding small elements to pages throughout to create cohesion
+- My deliverables: oversee 'People' and 'Project: Telemetry' pages, as well as adding small elements to pages throughout to create cohesion
+    - adding elements of JS, footer to all pages, visitor counter and images

 #Measureable
 - Cohesiveness between pages, mimics a real consulting firm in regards to aesthetic, tone of writing, overall look/professionalism